-The school traces its beginnings to a small school established in 1955 under the patronage of the British, US and Indian Embassies in order to educate about eighty children left without English-language schooling when the army schools close at the end of the allied occupation of Austria.
+The school traces its beginnings back to a small school established in 1955 under the patronage of the British, US and Indian Embassies, in order to educate about eighty children.
+They were left without English-language schooling after the army schools closed at the end of the allied occupation of Austria.
 The rapid growth of the school and the differing qualifications required by the North American and the British school systems led to its division in 1959, resulting in the English School and the American International School.

-The United Nations Industrial Development Organization (UNIDO) is established in Vienna.
-International businesses find Vienna a convenient base for Eastern Europe.
+In 1967 the United Nations Industrial Development Organization (UNIDO) was established in Vienna.
+International businesses found Vienna as a convenient base for Eastern Europe.
 In 1978, intent on attracting more international organizations to Vienna, the Austrian Government realised the need for an international school that taught an international curriculum.

 By July 1981 the process of selecting an architect was completed and the current building design was selected from 30 finalists.
 The buidling was constructed in record time and heraleded in the press as 'the most beautiful school in Austria'.
 In 1984, VIS moved into its current building in Strasse der Menschenrechte.
 The school received recognition from the Austrian Federal Ministry for Education.

 In 1981, Vienna International School congratulated their first twelve students who graduated from the IB Diploma Programme (DP).

 The same year, the Board of Governors of the School, the Republic of Austria and the City of Vienna signed a comprehensive agreement that ensured the stability and further development of the School to meet the needs for international education in Vienna.
 The list of official attendees at the opening ceremony on 15 November 1984 provides a rich insight into the political importance of this achievement for the City of Vienna and the Federal Government.